DylanMeeus/springboot_jwt_blog/_posts/2016-08-05-what-is-http2-all-about.markdown

  If you are curious to see which websites are leveraging HTTP/2, there are a couple of easy ways to check.
 The [HTTP/2 and SPDY Indicator](https://chrome.google.com/webstore/detail/http2-and-spdy-indicator/mpbpobfflnpcgagjijhmgnchggcjblin?hl=en) Chrome extension is one way to easily be notified if a website has HTTP/2 enabled.
 If you would rather not install extensions, [HTTP/2 Test](https://tools.keycdn.com/http2-test) by KeyCDN provides a website where you can type in a URL and see if that domain has HTTP/2 enabled.

-## Using HTTP/2 In Your Stack
+## HTTP/2 Browser Support

 Implementations of the HTTP/2 protocol for many languages, servers and browsers have already been deployed.
-Browsers like Chrome and Firefox have support for HTTP/2.
+Browsers like Chrome and Firefox have full support for the HTTP/2 protocol.
 Microsoft's Edge and Apple's Safari browsers support HTTP/2 but only over secure connections.
+Mobile versions of Chrome and Safari also offer support for the HTTP/2 protocol.

 Chances are your users are capable of utilizing the protocol, and even if not, HTTP/2 is fully backwards compatible so you don't have to worry.
+To follow progress and stay up to date on browser support, you can check the [Can I Use HTTP/2 page](http://caniuse.com/#search=http2).

+## Using HTTP/2 In Your Stack

 When it comes to your technology stack, whether you are on [IIS](http://blogs.iis.net/davidso/http2), [Apache](https://httpd.apache.org/docs/2.4/mod/mod_http2.html), [nginx](https://www.nginx.com/blog/nginx-1-9-5/), or any of [these technologies](https://github.com/http2/http2-spec/wiki/Implementations), you can effortlessly enable HTTP/2.
 Since the HTTP/2 protocol is backwards compatible, you will not need to make any changes to your actual code.
+As of the 1.6 release of Golang, the standard http library actually uses HTTP/2 by default when browser support is available.

 {% include tweet_quote.html quote_text="HTTP/2 implementations are available for most tech stacks in use today!
 What are you waiting for?" %}